vim-scripts/lithochromatic/README.md

 LithoChromatic Color Theme.
 ===============================================================================

-A clear, consistent and vibrant color theme for Vim and Emacs\*.
+A clear, consistent and vibrant color theme for Vim.

 Synopsis
 -------------------------------------------------------------------------------